Code-Institute-Submissions/CI_PP1_GS/README.md

 ### Testing user stories

-1. As a first time user, I want to know where the gym is located
+1. As a fnew user, I want to know where the gym is located

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|